motorro/q-wrapped-pg/README.md

 ### nonPooled

 Creates a new node-postgres `Client` and connects it to database.
-Your operation should follow the same guideline - accept a 'Client' as a first param and return a promise and `client.end` will be called whenever the promise fulfills or rejects.
+Your operation should follow the same guideline - accept a `Client` as a first param, use it and return a promise.
+`client.end` will be called whenever your promise fulfills or rejects.
 If connection error occurs, `operation` never gets called.

 ```javascript